Sci-Tech Is Temporarily Closed

 However, during this forced closure, Sci-Tech will be using this opportunity to enhance exhibits, so when we are able to reopen, Sci-Tech will have new and improved exhibits for all.

-If you are able to help Sci-Tech during this challenging time, please consider making a donation to: Sci-Tech Center, 154 Stone Street, Watertown, NY 13601.
+Or, mail a donation to: Sci-Tech Center, 154 Stone Street, Watertown, NY 13601

-Looking To Host An Event
+Looking To Host An Event?

 Free Admissions Worldwide!